lepenghuang/lepenghuang.github.io/_pages/year-archive.md

 ---
 **2026**

-* [January 2026]: Started to serve as a academic volunter of the journal [Frontiers of Urban and Rural Planning](https://link-springer-com.offcampus.lib.washington.edu/journal/44243).
+* **[January]**: Started to serve as a academic volunter of the journal [Frontiers of Urban and Rural Planning](https://link-springer-com.offcampus.lib.washington.edu/journal/44243).

-* [January 2026]: Started to serve as a student representative during 2026 and 2027 in my Ph.D.
+* **[January]**: Started to serve as a student representative during 2026 and 2027 in my Ph.D.
 Program at the University of Washington.

 **2025**